VDA5050/VDA5050/VDA5050_EN.md

 **DIRECTED** ||||||||(8)|(8)|(7)|(9)
 **BIDIRECTED** |||||||||(8)|(7)|(9)

-1) If actions from any action would conflict with other zones behavior, report a warning (order error) and stop the vehicle.
+1) If actions would conflict with other zones behavior, report a warning (order error) and stop the vehicle.
 2) Planned trajectory must be granted for all COORDINATED_REPLANNING zones.
 3) If a trajectory is predefined for the edge, it shall be sent in the zone request.
 4) The lower of the two competing speeds applies.